Nathan-Reynolds09/Cybersecurity-Portfolio/Introduction to Bash Shell Scripting/Introduction to Bash Shell Scripting.md

 * Navigating file directories
 * Viewing, editing, creating, deleting, and renaming files on the command line and with text editing tools
 * Finding information about files, logs, command history, and file paths
-* Editing user aliases to personalize the environment
 * Creating a script to back up the user directory
 * Automating scripts with cron